 At present in the B.L.F.H. ,every year, 1000 delivery are treated with epidural anaesthesia.

-return to Department of Anesthesia - Ospedale Buccheri La Ferla
+Department of Anesthesia - Ospedale Buccheri La Ferla